Preconception Testing

 Who should get preconception testing?

-Any woman or couple who desires to become pregnant in the next 12 months.
+Any individual or couple who desires to pursue pregnancy (or undergo assisted reproductive procedures) in the next 12-24 months.
+But, you can always start earlier!
 Poplin testing is available for people ages 18 years old and up.

 Are preconception tests the same as fertility tests?